 - Demonstrate technical competency in electrical theory, nuclear and engineering materials, health physics/radiation protection, reactor core fundamentals, plant systems, heat transfer, fluids, and radiation measurement lab.

-- Demonstrate comprehension of currently applicable rules and regulations in the areas of:
+- Demonstrate comprehension of currently applicable rules and regulations in the areas of radiation protection, operations, maintenance, quality control, quality assurance, and safety.

 - Integrate knowledge of the functional areas of nuclear engineering technology in the safe operation and maintenance of nuclear systems.